Hyperdimension Neptunia: Neptunia: Sisters vs. Sisters (2022)

-Action RPG starring the candidates.
-For the first time, the character models have been remade from scratch.
+Canon side-story Action-RPG starring the CPU candidates after the events of VII as they go up against a goddess of mobile gaming while also dealing with an outbreak that kept everyone inside their homes for two years, parodying smartphone culture in the process.
+For the first time, the character models and assets have been remade from scratch in the Unity Engine, while also doing away with the habit of dungeon level design recycling of the earlier released Neptunia RPGs.

 It was released in Japan on April 21, 2022, for PlayStation 4 and PlayStation 5.

 A Western version has been released in January 2023, adding PC via Steam to platforms.
 It also released for Xbox One and Xbox Series X/S on May 21, 2024.
 This is the first game to have an English dub since the release of Super Neptunia RPG, and the first to release on Xbox platforms.
+The Switch version also released with two exclusive playable characters.

 Neptunia Game Maker R:Evolution (2023)

+Canonical spin-off side-story also following the events after VII starring Ultradimension's adult Neptune in which she manages a game company to help faded goddess based on the Apple Pippin, Atari Jaguar and the 3DO.
+Gameplay builds on the RPG-Action mechanics introduced in Sisters vs. Sisters, while putting a somewhat stronger emphasis on game development.

-RPG spin-off starring the alternate universe adult Neptune for PS5, PS4, and Switch.
-First released in 2023 in Japan, it launched worldwide on May 14, 2024.
-Xbox Series X/S version also planned to release in 2024.
+First released in 2023 in Japan for PS5, PS4, and Switch, it launched worldwide on May 14, 2024, followed by an Xbox Series X/S release on October 29, 2024.

 Neptunia Riders VS Dogoos (2024)

 A motorcycle action game, known in Japanese as Neptunia VS Titan Dogoo.
 It was released in Japan for PS5, PS4, and Switch in Japan on June 27, 2024, and was released worldwide on January 28, 2025.